 You are here

-Most operating systems support automatic configuration with eduroam CAT: z.umn.edu/umdeduroam
+Most operating systems support automatic configuration with the eduroam configuration assistant tool: z.umn.edu/umdeduroam

 For manual eduroam configuration please use the following settings:

 |Insert your full email address: [Username]@d.umn.edu|

 UMD Wifi is an authenticated unencrypted wireless service for students, faculty, and staff as well as Guest access for any user.
 Access by opening a web browser and authenticating with your University Internet/email ID and password, or selecting "Guest" and entering a non-University email address.
 If you are using this service to access non-secure (http and not https) web services, you may also want to use the UMD VPN service when using this wireless service.